 Freelancing can be a lonely profession.
 While previously you work right in the middle of the hustle and bustle of an office environment, now you’re working from your home, isolated from society.

-The kids will be at school, your significant other would be at work and you will definitely be home alone working on your laptop, Mac or PC.
-Apart from when you go for interviews to pitch your services or to meet partners you can collaborate with, sometimes you could go an entire day without using your voice!
+The kids will be at school, your significant other would be at work and you will definitely be home alone working on your laptop.
+Apart from when you go for interviews to pitch your services or to meet partners, you could go an entire day without using your voice!
 Before long the isolation will start to affect your mood and work.

 If you’re used to having people around while working, consider sharing an office with someone or go rent a desk or cubicle and embrace the coworking phenomenon.